kkestell/kestell.org/src/content/projects/trs-80-model-100.md

 void loop()
 {
-    // count from 0 to 255 and display the number on the LEDs for (int num = 0; num < 256; num++)
+    // count from 0 to 255, displaying each number in binary on eight LEDs for (int num = 0; num < 256; num++)
     {
         // take the latch pin low so the LEDs don't change while you're sending in bits